 That’s right.
 The TRS-80 boots into a BASIC REPL.
 To use a TRS-80 is to program.

-But if you’re in a REPL and you don’t have a text editor, how do you write a multi-line program?
+If you’re in a REPL and you don’t have a text editor, how do you write a multi-line program?
+Line numbers.

 BASIC is its own IDE.
 It keeps a single program in memory.